gldeng/contract_plugin-csharp/src/ContractPlugin/README.md

 ## Testing in AElf project

 1. Complete `Build` step and run the following command to copy plugin to AElf project.
 ``
 cp <UserRoot>/contract_plugin-csharp/src/ContractPlugin/bin/Release/net7.0/osx.13-arm64/publish/ContractPlugin <UserRoot>/AElf/scripts/contract_csharp_plugin
 ``

 2. Go to system contract module of AElf project, and run build command.

+## Remarks

+1. Since we change method type from "virtual" to "abstract", and some methods were not implemented in some system contracts.
+It will probably build failed.
+Therefore I add a new flag so that we can generate abstract or virtual methods base on flag.
+The usage is as followed.
+``
+protoc --contract_opt=virtual_method
+``